Work-Study Job Listings can be found here.

 Both.
 If you work on-campus, you will work for the University of Arkansas.
 If you work off-campus in a community service position, your employer will usually be a private nonprofit organization or a public agency, and the work performed will be in the public interest.
 FWS jobs are often related to your course of study and/or provide a service to the community.

 You cannot exceed your total FWS awarded amount.
 You can view the amount of your award on Student Center.
-Your employer will decide how many hours you will be able to work per week, not to exceed 20 hours.
+Your employer will decide how many hours you will be able to work per week.
 Any unused FWS fall term amount can be carried forward to the following spring term.
 Unearned amounts cannot be carried over to the next academic year due to federal funding regulations.
 Check with your supervisor and the Office of Financial Aid for more information.

 Yes.
 There may be several reasons you choose not to work part-time during the academic year.
 Notify your employer (if applicable) and reject your Work-Study on Student Center as soon as you decide not to utilize your FWS award.
 This allows other eligible students to be awarded Work-Study.
 Your other aid will not be affected.
 This decision will not affect future opportunities with the Work-Study program.
 However, as funds are limited, we may not be able to re-award your FWS later in the same academic year.